Transition Points Podcast

 Acknowledgements

-Transition Points: Snapshots of a STEM Journey is based on findings from The Developing YOUth!
-Project, a longitudinal, mixed-methods, and quasi-experimental study from the Griffin Museum of Science and Industry.
+This series, Transition Points: Snapshots of a STEM Journey, is based on findings from the Developing YOUth!
+Project.
+A longitudinal, mixed methods, and quasi-experimental study from the Griffin Museum of Science and Industry Chicago.
 The project started in 2016 and is currently supported by the Elizabeth Morse Genius Charitable Trust.
-Previously, it has been supported by the National Science Foundation.
-Special thanks to Dr. Aaron Price, the original principal investigator; Dr. Faith Kares and Dr. Ali Mroczkowski for their previous work on this project; and Dr. Cindy La Nguyen, the creator of this series.
-All participant information, such as names and occupations, have been modified or altered in order to maintain confidentiality.
+Previously it has been supported by the National Science Foundation.
+Our principal investigator is Dr. Aaron Price, and our current researcher and project manager is Dr. Cindy La Nguyen.
+Special thanks to Dr. Faith Kares and Dr. Ali Mroczkowski for their previous work on this project.
+All participant information such as names and occupations have been modified or altered in order to maintain confidentiality.
+For more, see our show notes or visit us online at msichicago.org/education.